tappasarn/Articles/Agoda_Article/src/AbstractEquality.md

 <div/>
 <div style="text-align:left"/><Br />

-But.... we have just said that losely equlity operation does not care about the type.
+But.... we have just said that loosely equlity operation does not care about the type.
 Why would *null* as a falsy value not equal to *false* which is also one of falsy values.<Br />
 <Br />

 ## How did that happen ?
-The main difference between losely equality and strictly equality is that the strictly equality immediately return false when the type of both operands are different, but for losely equlitym it allows the coersion to happen on one or both types of the operands until both of them ended up on the same type <Br />
+The main difference between loosely equality and strictly equality is that the strictly equality immediately return false when the type of both operands are different, but for loosely equlitym it allows the coersion to happen on one or both types of the operands until both of them ended up on the same type <Br />

 ## Type coersion
-let's take a look at the algorithm that losely equality perform in order to corvert operands' types.
+let's take a look at the algorithm that loosely equality perform in order to corvert operands' types.
 ### Reminder
 Before we get started, there some rules that you will have to keep in mind.

 * NaN: In the world of JavaScript NaN is NOT equal to itself.
 To verify NaN,  use isNaN() or Number.isNaN().
 * Object: Object (included with arrays and functions) will be the same if they have the same reference.
-### Losely compare strings to numbers
+### Loosely compare strings to numbers
 ```js
 const x = "100";
 const y = 100;